splunk/observability-workshop/content/en/s4r/9-custom-dashboard/1-custom-dashboard.md

 {{% /notice %}}

 * The charts are not in a nice order, let's correct that and rearrange the charts so that they are useful.
-* Move your mouse over the *Instruction* chart, your mouse pointer should change to a **☩**.
-This will allow you to drag a chart in the Dashboard.
-Drag the *Instruction* chart to the top left location and resize it to a 1/3rd of the page by dragging the left edge.
+* Move your mouse over the top edge of the  *Instructions* chart, your mouse pointer will change to a **☩**.
+This will allow you to drag the chart in the dashboard.
+Drag the *Instructions* chart to the top left location and resize it to a 1/3rd of the page by dragging the right-hand edge.
 * Drag and add the *Log Timeline view* chart next to the *Instruction* chart, resize it so it fills the other 2/3rd of the page to be the error rate chart next to the two the chart and resize it so it fills the page
 * Next, resize the *Log lines* chart to be the width of the page and resize it the make it at least twice as long.

-You should have something similar to the dashboard below:
+* You should have something similar to the dashboard below:

 ![Initial Dashboard](../images/inital-dashboard.png)

-Already the dashboard is improved, let's continue and add more charts.
 {{% /notice %}}

+This looks great, let's continue and add more meaningful charts.